gnikolovski/projects_stats/README.md

 Are you a module or theme developer?
 Have you created several modules or theme and you want to see them all in one place?
 Probably not.
-But if you, for some reason need to display a number of downloads for a list of module(s) and/or theme(s) then you should try out this module.
+But if you, for some reason need to display a number of downloads for a list of module and/or theme then you should try out this module.
 Projects stats provides a block, which displays a table with project names and downloads count for selected modules and/or themes.

 ##REQUIREMENTS